 Why Professional Cleanings Are Worth It

 Although they use impressive technology, dental cleanings are one of the lowest cost procedures at our office.
 They are also one of our most frequently performed treatments.
 Our Houston dental team is trained to efficiently, effectively clean your teeth on a regular basis.
 By attending regular preventive care appointments, you can prevent tooth loss and pain while keeping your smile stunning.

 Experience Our Advanced Cleaning Instruments

-Cleaning your teeth is a cinch with our innovative instruments and Dr. Armstrong’s prowess.
+Cleaning your teeth is a cinch with our innovative instruments and our team’s professional prowess.
 Contact our Houston dental practice today to learn more and schedule your next cleaning appointment!